12 Must-Visit Waiheke Island Wineries & Vineyards For Wine Lovers

 SEE ALSO: Must-Visit Marlborough Wineries

 The cellar door at Man O’ War Vineyard is the only beachfront wine-tasting room on Waiheke Island.
-The tastings are complimentary, and pair well with the incredible bayfront views.
+The tastings are complimentary and pair well with the incredible bayfront views.

-Get the most out your Man O’ War experience by ordering a tasty lunch platter with a glass of their fine chardonnay at the restaurant.
+Get the most out of your Man O’ War experience by ordering a tasty lunch platter with a glass of their fine chardonnay at the restaurant.

-Wild on Waiheke
+Wild Estate (Wild on Waiheke)

 Located near a small inset of Anzac Bay, this family-friendly estate throws shade on stuffy wine tours and entertains the mind & body as much as the palate.